Main content

 The collection was formed as a result of a departmental practice of combining into one collection manuscript material of various accessions relating to a particular author.

-The Bright papers were purchased by the Princeton University Library in 1958, in part as a gift of Eaton Cromwell, Class of '16, in memory of J. Harlin O'Connell, Class of '14.
+The collection consists of a purchase made by the Princeton University Library in 1958, and of a gift from Eaton Cromwell, Class of '16, in memory of J. Harlin O'Connell, Class of '14.
+The accession numbers associated with these acquisitions are AM 16289 and AM 17781.

 - Publisher